aleksigron/kokko/README.md

 not aware of a simple format for meshes that is optimized for runtime load speed.
 Pretty much all simple formats I could find were text-based and that's not good for efficiency.
 I'm hoping to develop the format and export enough to release it as a separate repository with proper documentation and examples.
+You can install it by copying the *blender_custom_format* folder to your Blender installation's *scripts/addons_contrib* folder and enabling it in the add-ons menu.

 [Glad](https://github.com/Dav1dde/glad) is used to load the OpenGL profile and extensions.